Ellerbach/packet_forwarder/readme.md

+# LoRa Packet forwarder support for LoRa Gateway with USB-FDTI like RAK833 mPCIe boards

+This is a fork of the main LoRa Network Packet Forwarder from Semtech.
+To find more information on installation and all the changes that were necessay to have a fully working solution, please refer to the [LoRa Gateway fork](https://github.com/ellerbach/lora_gateway).

+This repository will be maintain to have same version as the original Semtech repository.

 	 / _____)             _              | |
 	( (____  _____ ____ _| |_ _____  ____| |__
 	 \____ \| ___ |    (_   _) ___ |/ ___)  _ \